Excellent build quality and ergonomics

 Realme XT review: The verdict

-The Realme XT is an easy recommendation.
+The Realme XT is a very good device.
 Between the competent internals, fetching design, and the all-new camera, it is one of the best mid-rangers in the market right now.
 It isn’t perfect, but few phones are.
 Realme has been pretty good with pushing out quality-of-life updates to hardware, and if the company sticks to it, you can expect image quality to improve further.